kumar-asista/nlu/readme.md

 The source code is structured in a mono-repo fashion using yarn workspaces.
 The `./packages` directory contains all available packages.
 The main packages are:

-- [nlu-server](./packages/nlu-server/readme.md): Contains the Botpress Standalone NLU Server
+- [nlu-server](./packages/nlu-server/readme.md): Contains the AsistaBot Standalone NLU Server
-- [lang-server](./packages/lang-server/readme.md): Contains the Botpress Language Server
+- [lang-server](./packages/lang-server/readme.md): Contains the AsistaBot Language Server
 - [nlu-cli](./packages/nlu-cli/readme.md): Small CLI to use as an entry point for both `nlu-server` and `lang-server`

 Check out each individual packages for more details.